Influenza-Like Illness (ILI) Activity Report

 Communicable Disease Reports

-- Lincoln County Communicable Disease End of Year Disease Report 2016
+- Lincoln County Communicable Disease End of Year Report 2016

-- Lincoln County Communicable Disease Report May 8 2015
+- Lincoln County Communicable Disease End of Year Report 2015

 - Lincoln County Communicable Disease End of the Year Report 2014